Donald (singer): 2011:Love Train

 He rose to fame in 2011 with his notable single I Deserve, which later appeared on his much anticipated and critically acclaimed second album Love Train, which was released in 2012.
 He released three singles from the album, titled I Deserve, Denial, and Over the Moon.
 I Deserve topped the RAMs Top 100 & Top 40 charts, as well as entering the Top 10 on the Media Guide charts, instantly making him a celebrity in South Africa.
-The success of the album brought him much attention, enabling him to make appearances on South African TV shows such as Rhythm City, 3Talk with Noeleen, MTV Base, Vuzu and various others.
-Over the Moon became a well known song in Africa at large.